Huntthee/TheDesertWhale/README.md

 - Eventually add a contact/order form for potential clients. :pencil:

 - Integrate some fancy/subtle animations such as progress bars :heavy_check_mark:

+### Attributions:

+- [Devhints.io](https://devhints.io/sass) Has been of great help with remembering all the bits and pieces available with a bit of SCSS.